 Social Security recognizes that chronic skin conditions, such as hidradenitis suppurativa (also called acne inversus) can significantly interfere with your daily activities and ability to function at work.
 If you have severe hidradenitis suppurativa that keeps you from working full-time for at least twelve months, you might qualify for disability benefits.

-Hidradenitis suppurativa (HS) is a skin disease characterized by painful acne-like cysts and abscesses that can become infected.
-Hidradenitis suppurativa usually begins after puberty (often in your teens or early 20s).
-And if it isn't diagnosed and treated early, HS symptoms tend to get worse over time.
+Hidradenitis suppurativa (high-drah-dun-EYE-tis su-pure-uh-TIE-vuh) is a skin disease characterized by painful acne-like cysts and abscesses that can become infected.
+Hidradenitis suppurativa (HS) usually begins after puberty, often in your teens or early 20s.
+If it isn't diagnosed and treated early, symptoms of the condition tend to get worse over time.

-Hidradenitis suppurativa can affect one part of the body or several different areas, but it usually occurs in your hair roots near sweat glands (like your armpits and groin).
-It's also common in areas where skin rubs together, like on the inner thighs.
+HS can affect one part of the body or several different areas, but it usually occurs in your hair roots near sweat glands, like your armpits and groin.
+It's also common in areas where skin rubs together, such as the inner thighs.

 Hidradenitis suppurativa causes chronically inflamed skin, including painful, itchy lumps, cysts, and abscesses.
 These can break open, ooze, and become infected.

 Symptoms of HS usually affect both sides of your body.
 Some of the potentially disabling symptoms include: